Viraj-Agarwal/Heart_Disease_Classification/README.md

 # Heart_Disease_Classification

-To classify if a person has a heart disease condittion based on the medical history of the patient.
+To classify if a person has a heart disease condition based on the medical history of the patient.

-Dataset is taken from Kaggle
+Dataset is taken from Kaggle - https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset

 Environment Dependencies:
 Python v3.x